'One of the worst crises in Quebec history': Pandemic leaves $15 billion provincial deficit

 Quebec is also asking the federal government to increase its health transfers to the provinces by a few hundred million dollars, to hire more orderlies and nurses, enhance home care and fund seniors homes.

-Quebecers can expect the books to be balanced in five years, said the Legault government, adding that it is not planning to cut services or increase taxes to reach a balanced budget.
+Quebeckers can expect the books to be balanced in five years, said the Legault government, adding it is not planning to cut services or increase taxes to reach a balanced budget.

 By law, Quebec is not allowed to run a deficit for more than five years.